 Bought popcorn at a stand (they had both sweet and salty options)

-4:00pm: Went down Main Street at went shopping for warmer clothes because we were freezing.
+4:00pm: Went down Main Street, U.S.A. at went shopping for warmer clothes because we were freezing.

 4:50pm: Found the Baby Lounge and nursed our baby while our 3-year-old napped in the stroller.
 My husband found a spot with tables and chairs and we drank Coke and chatted with other guests as we waited for the parade to start.